Jopacorrea/soundwise-capstone/README.md

 **Playlist Data:** Contains metadata about playlists, including song titles and track IDs from both platforms.

-**Transfer History:** Tracks the status of each transfer attempt, including the source platform, destination platform, and result.

 ### Endpoints

     POST /auth: Authenticate user